abelardopardo/ontask_b/README.md

 Q18. **This seems like a complex tool to install** OnTask is a web platform and
-     as such, it needs some basic infrastructure to execute (a machine to keep the server running, proper authentication, connection with a SMTP server, etc.) You can deploy the tool in your own personal computer, but it will have restricted functionality.
+     as such, it needs some basic infrastructure to execute (a machine to keep the server running, proper authentication, connection with an SMTP server, etc.) You can deploy the tool in your own personal computer, but it will have restricted functionality.